2014 Doug Wisor Memorial Scholarship APPLICATIONS close Monday, 3 November, 2014

 - Please include contact details for at least one recent wine industry referee.

-A detailed resume together with an essay outlining the reasons why the applicant wants to work a vintage in New Zealand should be submitted by Sunday 3 November 2013.
+A detailed resume together with an essay outlining the reasons why the applicant wants to work a harvest in New Zealand should be submitted by Monday 3 November 2014.